-- 1. The amount of the Company's employees in current and previous years were 188 and 204, respectively; among them, six directors did not concurrently serve as employees. - 2.
-The company whose stock is listed for trading on the stock exchange or over-the-counter securities exchange shall additionally disclose the information as follow: - (1) The average employee benefit expense in current year was NTD 1,201 ("total employee benefit expenses in current year total remuneration to directors" / "number of employees in current year number of directors not concurred as employees"). - The average employee benefit expense in previous year was NTD 1,153 ("total employee benefit expenses in previous year total remuneration to directors" / "number of employees in previous year number of directors not concurred as employees"). - (2) The average employee salary expense in current year was NTD 1,004 (total salary expenses in current year "number of employees in current year number of directors not concurred as employees"). - The average employee benefit expense in previous year was NTD 961 (total salary expenses in previous year "number of employees in previous year number of directors not concurred as employees"). - (3) The change in average employee salary expense was by 4.47% ("average employee salary expenses in current year average employee salary expenses in previous year"). - 3.
+1. The amounts of the Company's employees in current and previous years were 169 and 188, respectively; among them, six directors did not concurrently serve as employees.

+2. The company whose stock is listed for trading on the stock exchange or over-the-counter securities exchange shall additionally disclose the information as follow:

+(1) The average employee benefit expense in current year was NTD 1,303 ("total employee benefit expenses in current year - total remuneration to directors" / "number of employees in current year - number of directors not concurred as employees").
+The average employee benefit expense in previous year was NTD 1,201 ("total employee benefit expenses in previous year - total remuneration to directors" / "number of employees in previous year - number of directors not concurred as employees").

+(2) The average employee salary expense in current year was NTD 1,124 (total salary expenses in current year - "number of employees in current year - number of directors not concurred as employees").

+The average employee benefit expense in previous year was NTD 1,004 (total salary expenses in previous year - "number of employees in previous year - number of directors not concurred as employees").

+- (3) The change in average employee salary expense was by 12% ("average employee salary expenses in current year average employee salary expenses in previous year" / average employee salary expenses in previous year"). - 3.
 The Company has established an Audit Committee to replace the authority of the supervisors; therefore, there is no remuneration to supervisors. - 4.
 Please refer to Note 6(23) for the Company's allowance policy of employee remuneration. - 5.
 CyberTAN Technology pays attention to the treatment and benefit of employees and establish a reward system with internal reasonableness and external competitiveness. - (1) Directors and managers: The Company fully considers business performance of the Company (including financial and non-financial aspects), individual performance and duties and connection and reasonableness between industrial development trends and future economic risks to establish a reasonable remuneration after referring to the external market level.
 The Company also submits the individual remuneration to directors and managers reviewed by the remuneration committee to the board of directors for resolution.

-CyberTAN Technology Inc. Summary of employee benefits, depreciation, depletion and amortization expenses of the year by function January 1 to December 31, 2020
+CyberTAN Technology Inc. Summary of employee benefits, depreciation, depletion and amortization expenses of the year by function January 1 to December 31, 2021